Technology Fundamentals and False Bubble Detection: Evidence from Dot-Com and AI Episodes

 Section~\ref{sec:theory} develops the theoretical framework, embedding technology-augmented dividend growth in the present-value model and providing a production-side microfoundation for the observable technology proxies.
 Section~\ref{sec:psy} derives the formal size distortion result.
-Section~\ref{sec:correction} defines the fundamental-versus-speculative decomposition and establishes its size and power properties.
+Section~\ref{sec:correction} defines the technology-adjusted diagnostic, establishes its size and power properties under exact separability, and characterizes how bubble-induced feedback into technology proxies changes the residual.
 Section~\ref{sec:empirical} applies the methodology to the dot-com and AI-era episodes and presents firm-level evidence for the Magnificent Seven.
 Section~\ref{sec:conclusion} concludes with implications for real-time bubble surveillance during technological transitions.